Important Notice

 - The system will automatically save the configuration and restart Klipper.

 All IDs appearing in this document are examples.
-The actual ID for each main board is different.
-Please modify and fill in based on the ID you actually obtain.
+The actual ID for each mainboard is different.
+Please modify and fill in the ID based on what you actually obtain.

 - RS232 Reference Wiring